 Best for Multiple Kids

 Push handle is removable and made of vegan leather

 Some had issues ignored by seller; select carefully

 This spacious four-seater is a gem for the household with multiple kids, or for the family that likes to bring along a playmate or two!
-Both sides have removable bench seating for up to two kiddos each and are capable of carrying up to 99 pounds each.
+Both sides have removable bench seating for up to two kiddos each and are capable of carrying up to 99 pounds each—perfect for carting your picnic essentials.
 They're also equipped with adjustable five-point safety harnesses.
 The UV-resistant canopy is removable, as is the basket, and there’s a footwell for enhanced comfort along the way.
 Large mesh panels along the sides allow plenty of ventilation.